 Remember the success of your website depends on your web hosting provider, and this may not necessarily be the time to look for the cheapest option.

-Plugins will help improve the functionality of your website So, you has many plugins at your disposal and may, therefore, get tempted to install as many of them as possible.
+Plugins will help improve the functionality of your website So, you have many plugins at your disposal and may, therefore, get tempted to install as many of them as possible.
 We would advise that you only install what you require.
 If you realize that there are some plugins you are not using, remember to delete them.
 Some come at a cost, so be careful about what you choose.

 Human beings are visual creatures, and the way your website looks will have an impact on the kind of traffic you attract.
 That is why you should take advantage of the many themes available on the platform to create an attractive website.
 You have so much choice, and the best part is that some of them are free.